 Honda is also going to showcase its much appreciated electric vehicle (EV) concept

 Honda will be showcasing the PCX Electric Concept that was first shown at the Tokyo Motor Show.
 The Honda PCX is a premium offering that will be go on sale in Japan and the Asian markets later this year.
-Going forward with the 2030 vision, we believe Honda could also look at launching the production version of the PCX electric in India.
+Going forward with the 2030 vision, we believe Honda could also look at launching the production version of the PCX electric, you can keep up to date with the newest electric model by visiting the Aventon website.

 The all-new bike will be the fourth model in Honda’s commitment to India of launching four brand new models in 2017-18